 Surveys in Protected Areas

-Cabarrus County Schools Policy 4720 requires that parents are provided with the opportunity to review surveys that asks students about "protected topics" as defined by the Protection of Pupil Rights Ammendment so that they can make an informed choice as to whether or not their child will participate in any such survey, analysis or evaluation.
+Cabarrus County Schools Policy 4720 requires that parents are provided with the opportunity to review surveys that asks students about "protected topics" as defined by the Protection of Pupil Rights Amendment so that they can make an informed choice as to whether their child will participate in any such survey, analysis, or evaluation.

 The protected topics are any items that ask: